Brian-Pho/Textbook-Notes/content/posts/books/connectome/index.md

 - So any given region has a limited set of source and target regions called a connectional fingerprint.
 - It's suggested that a region's function depends greatly on its wiring with other regions.
 - E.g. The visual cortex is wired to the eyes.
-- So changing the wiring changes the function.
+- So changing the wiring of a brain area changes its function.
 - A cortical area has the potential to learn any function but only if the necessary wiring with other brain regions exists.
 - This puts a limitation on neural plasticity.
 - The function of a cortical area is defined by its connections.
-- Rewiring both creates and eliminates synapses which goes against the idea that learning is simply synapse creation.
+- Rewiring both creates and eliminates synapses, which goes against the idea that learning is simply synapse creation.
 - There seems to be a critical period during human development for acquiring languages skills and vision skills.
 - Once that period has passed, it's very difficult or impossible to learn that skill.
 - While there's evidence that deprivation during the critical period leads to inability to pick up that skill, what about too much experience or enrichment?
 - Cell death acts like a sculptor, chiseling away material rather than adding it.
-- E.g. How fingers develop is that cell death between the fingers separates the fingers.
+- E.g. How fingers develop is that the cells between the fingers die, separating the fingers.
+If this didn't occur, then we would end up with webbed hands and feet.
-- Four types of connectome changes
-    - Reweighting
-    - Reconnection
-    - Rewiring
-    - Regeneration

 # Part IV: Connectomics

 ## Chapter 8: Seeing Is Believing

-- Create tools that don't exist to gain an unfair advantage in science.
+- To gain an unfair advantage in science, create tools that don't exist.
 - E.g. Galileo with his telescopes.
 - Without the proper technology and tools, data doesn't exist and progress halts.
 - The improvements in cutting, collecting, and imaging aren't enough to find connectomes.
-- The scanning process create too much data to handle.
+- The scanning process creates too much data to handle, data on the order of petabytes.
 - To find connectomes, we need not only machines for making images, but also machines for seeing them.

 ## Chapter 9: Following the Trail

-- Details the story the behind C. Elegans connectome.
+- Details the story the behind finding the C. Elegans connectome.
 - The future of connectomics hinges on automating image analysis, not creating the images.
-- The biggest problem right now isn’t creating the images of neurons, it’s the processing of those images.
+- The biggest problem right now isn’t creating the images of neurons, but the processing of those images.
 - Processing the images requires segmenting the image into neurons and properly tracing them across all images.
-- Sometimes, the people who are best at doing something are the worst teachers because what comes to them as intuition doesn’t come to the student.
+- Sometimes, the people who are the best at doing something are the worst teachers because what comes to them as intuition isn't taught to the student.
 - *Intelligence amplification (IA)*: the improvement of intelligence.
 - The ultimate end goal is IA, not AI.
 - What do we do after we get a connectome?